1904, the Maher brothers and Peter Nea

 A hurling parish in a football county

-Raharney Rovers existed first as a football club in the 1880s — one of the first two clubs in Westmeath to affiliate to the GAA.
+Raharney Rovers existed first as a football club - first mentioned in 1886, one of the early clubs in Westmeath.
 It went quiet, then came back in 1904 as a hurling club.
 The story the club tells of itself is that two stonemason brothers, Tom and Joe Maher, were working on the renovation of St Brigid's Church in the village and got friendly with a local man, Peter Nea.
 The three of them shared an interest in the GAA and revived the Rovers as hurlers.
-Joe and Tom Maher and Peter Nea are listed as the club's founding forefathers.
-The first county senior hurling title came in 1913, against Crooketwood, on a score of 3-4 to 1-0.
+The first county senior hurling title came in 1913, beating Crooketwood 3-4 to 1-0.
 Westmeath has stayed a footballing county since.
 Raharney has stayed the parish that hurls.

 Westmeath Senior Hurling Championship titles